htm-community/sanity/HOW-IT-WORKS.md

 write-handlers.
 They're how this whole "drawing boxes" / "marshal" approach works.

+## The messages

+For these messages, there's something important to remember: they're not just remotely inspecting a data structure.
+They're inspecting:

+- the active cells and columns from the end of the timestep
+- the predicted cells from the beginning of the timestep
+- the segments and synapses that caused these activations
+- the learning that occurred during this timestep

+When the client asks you for the synapses at a particular timestep, they're looking to you to choose the best data.
+For example, you'll probably want to send the synapse permanences as they were at the beginning of the timestep, not at the end.
+But you might also send the synapse-learning that happened during this timestep, so that the client can draw these in a different color designating learning.

+If you're experimenting with the HTM algorithms, you might go further.
+Nothing's stopping you from showing a synapse reaching back 5 timesteps.

 _(This page is currently a draft / dumping ground.)_